Prozi/express-es6-chat-seed/README.md

 With Socket.IO Angular1 chat on front-end

-> using babel-register hook and nodemon for development and a babel build for production
+> using babel-register hook and nodemon for development and webpack build for frontend bundle.js

 ### Quick start